MarioV03/TinyDrillMiner/dev-notes.md

 23:24 | Placing tiles in chunks and deactivating passed chunks - done 00:06 | For some reason I get a lot of undefined errors whin trying to check the cells the drill stands on.
 Debugging is horrible.
 I miss stati typing :((
-01:26 | Core mechanics implemented (creating terrain, moving, mining)
+01:26 | Core mechanics implemented (creating terrain, moving, mining) 02:08 | And finally some basic perlin noise ore generation - onto the fun part!

+*Generation, yeah!!!
+Frankly, the code I wrote for the core game mechanics is terrible and mostly does not use the engine in a proper way.
+It'll need quite a bit of refactoring, which I'll do when I know the API better.
+But right now I want to do GENERATION!!!*